yl25946/spaghet/README.md

 - Write legality check before making a move (usually gains 0-10 elo)

 # Special Thanks
-- Zuppa for dealing with me
+- Zuppa and Ciekce for dealing with me
 - AGE for writing OB